Skip to main content

 Yes.
 You’ll still enjoy access to the usual Virgin Group discounts and benefits, from the likes of Virgin Holidays and Virgin Experience Days.
 If this changes, we’ll let you know.

-No. ‘Virgin Money’ branded insurance products are not provided by Clydesdale Bank PLC and will not form part of this transfer.
+No. ‘Virgin Money’ branded insurance products are not provided by Clydesdale Bank PLC and did not form part of this transfer.
 You’ll continue to receive the services for your Virgin Money insurance products in the normal way.
 If a change impacts you, we’ll give you plenty of notice and explain what it means to you.

 If an insurance product customer has a query on the transfer, they will be able to contact the dedicated helpline via the contact details on the Nationwide and Virgin Money websites.